nikeplusdash/SLCM-api/README.md

 ## API Deployed at https://slcm-app.herokuapp.com/

 - use /weblogin to access other routes on browser
-- make a post request to login to fetch details from other routes
+- make a post request to /login to access other routes
 - docs available at https://slcm-app.herokuapp.com/docs